sansanyuchen/sansanyuchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently studying for a master's degree in computer science at the University of Science and Technology of China（中国科学技术大学）<pre style="color: blue;">这是蓝色字体</pre>
+I am currently studying for a master's degree in computer science at the University of Science and Technology of China（中国科学技术大学）<span style="color: red;">中国</span>

 I am currently engaged in computer vision research.
 If you are seeking any form of academic cooperation, please feel free to email me: 1005833640@qq.com.